 A Real Property Report, often abbreviated to “RPR”, is a legal document completed by a land surveyor.

 An RPR is used by a Municipality, Buyer, Seller, and Lender as an accurate representation of the improvements on a plot of land.

 Per the terms of the standard real estate purchase contract in Alberta, a seller will provide this document to the buyer or the buyer’s lawyer within a reasonable time before the completion/ possession day.
 This survey of the land must also include evidence (usually a stamp) of municipal compliance.
-A municipality will review and endorse a Real Property Report to indicate that the improvements meet the requirements fo the local bylaws.
+A municipality will review and endorse a Real Property Report to indicate that the improvements meet the requirements of the local bylaws.
 You will have received a copy of the RPR when you purchased your home.
-If you are terrible at organizing paper like we are, you might contact the lawyer that represented your purchase to see if they might have this on file.
+If you cannot locate this document, you might contact the lawyer that represented your purchase to see if they might have this on file.

-While real property reports do not expire, they do need to be up-to-date.
-Things like the construction of a fence/deck will trigger the need for a new RPR.
+While RPRs do not expire, they do need to be up to date.
+Adjustments like the construction of a fence or deck will trigger the need for a new RPR.
 Even the installation of a central Air Conditioning unit will mean an update is required.

-If you don't have an RPR and are selling your home, we have a list of surveyors that can help you out!
+If you don't have an RPR and are selling your home (or require an updated copy) we have a list of surveyors that can help you out: